-All checks and money orders must be payable through a United States Bank.
-To accommodate students, the University will cash one personal check per day, per student for \$50.00 or less at the Bursary.
-The Bursary's hours are Monday through Thursday, 8:00 a.m. to 5:00 p.m. and Friday, from 8:00 a.m. to 2:30 p.m.
+All checks and money orders must be payable through a United States bank.
+To accommodate students, the University will cash one personal check per day, per student, for \$50.00 or less at the Bursary.
+Bursary hours are Monday-Thursday, 8:00 a.m. to 5:00 p.m. and Friday, from 8:00 a.m. to 2:30 p.m.
 Checks will not be cashed if the student has a "Hold" on his or her student account.
 Checks drawn for cash only must be made payable to "VSU-CASH."
 The University will not accept two-party checks for cashing.
+Parents who send their son or daughter spending money by check should make their check payable to VSU, with the student's name on the "for" section of the check.